Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 New York Subway| ©Norbert Stening

-The Whitney Museum is located at 99 Gansevoort Street in Manhattan's Meatpacking District, steps from the Hudson River and the West Side Highway.
+Once you have booked your ticket to the Whitney Museum, please note that it is located at 99 Gansevoort Street in Manhattan's Meatpacking District, just steps from the Hudson River and the West Side Highway.

 You can take the A, C, E and L lines (get off at the 14th St stop).
 The price of a single ticket is about 2,60 €.
 Here you have this subway map so you can move around the Big Apple without any problem.